 I am a social science researcher in the Bronfenbrenner Center for Translational Research at Cornell University.

-My work centers on past and present examples of health activism and advocacy, as well as community-based, participatory approaches to sexual and behavioral health promotion.
+My work centers on past and present examples of grassroots health activism and advocacy, as well as community-based, participatory approaches to sexual health promotion for young LGBTQ people.

 I completed my undergraduate and Master of Social Work training at Binghamton University.
 I am a Licensed Master Social Worker (LMSW) in the State of New York.